minzhih/minzhih/README.md

 - 👋 Hi, I’m Chloe (Minzhi)
 - 🤩 I am a passionate sinor statistics student at Simon Fraser University
 - 👀 A girl who loves coding and is a tech fan
-- 📚 Recently learning Survival Analysis
 - 🌱 Continuous Learning; Life Long Learner
-- 📫 How to reach me: minzhih@sfu.ca
+- 📫 How to reach me: huangminzxx@gmail.com